Miss Switzerland

-Miss Switzerland or Miss Universe Switzerland (Miss Schweiz; Miss Suisse; Miss Svizzera) is a national Beauty pageant in Switzerland.
+The Miss Switzerland or Miss Universe Switzerland (Miss Schweiz; Miss Suisse; Miss Svizzera) is a national beauty pageant in Switzerland.
 The pageant was founded in 1951, where the winners were sent to Miss Universe.

 History

-Began in 1951 Miss Switzerland resulted Jacqueline Genton as the first ever Miss Switzerland and won the Miss Europa 1951 title.
+Began in 1951 the Miss Switzerland resulted Jacqueline Genton as the first ever Miss Switzerland and won the Miss Europa 1951 title.
 In 1953 Miss Switzerland was sponsored by Bea Kasse4.
 Since that year Miss Switzerland winning title automatically competes at Miss Universe competition.
 Between 1975 and 1976 Miss Switzerland was handled by Sylvia Grivelli (Valais) and founded the "Miss Suisse Organisation AG" (also referred to as "Miss Schweiz Organisation AG").
 Later the organization was handled by Raffy Locher, Christoph Locher, and Karina Berger.
 In the past, the Miss Switzerland also franchised the Miss Europe, Miss World and Miss International.
 The pageants languages are French and German.
 The Miss Universe representative is chosen through an independent pageant organised by the Miss and Mister Suisse Francophone Organisation.